therealjaypo/yarf/README.md

 4. YaRF seems to dislike 0 byte files when mounting a bucket without a prefix.
 It's on my list.

-5. Sometimes killing the riofs won't remove the mount from the kernel's mount table requiring a manual `umount`.
+5. Sometimes killing riofs won't remove the mount from the kernel's mount table requiring a manual `umount`.
 Seems to be more an issue with CentOS' antiquated FUSE than Rio.

 6. According to valgrind a few bytes of memory leak here and there.
 I plan on doing a full leak check once I've backported the additional functionality from my other, less good RioFS fork.

+7. Neither YaRF nor RioFS support v4 signing.
+This is number 1 on my TODO list.

 ### Dependencies